jwhitham/x86determiniser/README.md

    C> x64determiniser.exe --inst-trace test.txt example.exe

 GNU objdump was no longer required, as the [Zydis](https://zydis.re) disassembler was now embedded within x86determiniser.
-Zydis and x86determiniser share the MIT License.
+(Zydis and x86determiniser share the MIT License.)

-x86determiniser was also now able to generate an instruction trace (with disassembly) and branch traces.
+x86determiniser became able to generate an instruction trace (with disassembly) as well as branch traces.

 # Limitations